5 Myths About Maternal Mortality in Georgia

 Labor is the Most Dangerous Part of Giving Birth

 In movies and on television, women die during labor or shortly after.
 The reality is that the most dangerous time is the postpartum period.
 About 60% of maternal deaths occur in the postpartum period.
 Tragically, this is a time when a new parent is least likely to see her doctor.
 During the last weeks of pregnancy, a woman may see her doctor or midwife weekly or more.
-After the baby is born, when the woman faces the greatest danger, she is sit home with few instructions and no help.
+After the baby is born, when the woman faces the greatest danger, she is sent home with few instructions and no help.

 This speaks volumes about how little we care about new mothers.
 The transition to parenthood is exhausting.
 Mothers may be sleep-deprived.
 They’re recovering from birth, and possibly from surgery.
 The last thing they want to do is haul a baby back to the hospital.
 So women may avoid care until it’s too late.
 Medical home visitors, more frequent follow-ups with doctors, and home care from midwives could all correct this trend.